 Dingwall Museum

-Opening for the season: Wednesday 4th April 2024!
+Opening for the season from Easter to October 2024!
 Daily Wed - Sat 10:00am-4:00pm

 What has been happening hereabouts over the last few millennia?